thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * maybe LiTOY should actually be a logseq addon?
 * implement an argument -f for "--filter_by_tags" and is then passed to --show or --review
 * implement date of birth instead of age
-* don't backup the db on every freaking run
+* don't backup the db on every run
-* read the log and find if you should add more verbosity
+* read the log and find if you should make it more verbose or not
 * implement an undo function : simple : just save the dictionary of each pair during the last few reviews and roll them back one by one : implement a new method to do a rollback, and save each former dataframe in the litoy class
 * use regexp instead to find the correct media
 * merge and split display_2_entries and side_by_side in a backend + cli part